Boy Scouts introduce diversity badge in support of Black Lives Matter

 They said the new badge will build on existing programs that require scouts to “engage with other groups and cultures.”

-In a statement, the Boy Scouts of America said Eagle Scouts will be required to get the badge.
+, the Boy Scouts of America said Eagle Scouts will be required to get the badge.

 The Boy Scouts also said they’ll be taking a close look at any way they’ve perpetuated racism in the past.

-The first black members joined the Scouts in 1911, but the organization defined them as “Special Troops,” according to the African American Registry, an education nonprofit.
+The first black members joined the Scouts in 1911, but the organization defined them as “Special Troops,”

 It wasn’t until after the Civil Rights Act passed that the organization was fully integrated.